-On July 28, 2021 the MTA Board of Directors reviewed the first draft of MTA's updated Policy Manual.
+On July 28, 2021, the MTA Board of Directors reviewed the first draft of MTA's updated Policy Manual.
 The Board directed staff to reference the Succession Plan document as well as send Policy Manual to MTA legal counsel for a final review.

-MTA's legal counsel completed the original review of the attached policies on June 21, 2021 and subsequent review on August 17, 2021.
-Recommended changes have been incorporated into the final version you have before you today.
+MTA's legal counsel completed the original review of the attached policies on June 21, 2021, and subsequent review on August 17, 2021.
+Recommended changes were incorporated into the second final version the Board reviewed on August 25, 2021.